ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Authentication failure
 ```

-Once a request is made with a valid, signed JWT, but without the expected scope, an authorization failure will occur.
+Once a request is made with a valid, signed JWT, but without the expected "scope", an authorization failure will occur.
 An example of a JWT without "scope" attribute is as follows.

 ```
 {